 Another theory is that Todd was killed by the Smiley Face Killer—a group of murderers who are suspected to have killed several college-aged young men before dumping their remains in a body of water.
 It has been alleged that the Smiley Face Killer’s victims were found with graffiti and smiley faces near their bodies.
 However, it is unclear if any of that was found near Todd’s body.
 Many experts have also expressed their disbelief in the existence of the Smiley Face Killer.

-Todd’s case has still not been re-opened, however his family members are desperately hoping to see justice in his case one day.
+Todd’s case has still not been re-opened; however, his family members are desperately hoping to see justice in his case one day.
 More recently, a team of professionals and Todd’s mother submitted their findings that point to Todd’s death being a homicide to the Muskegon County Prosecutor, and they also requested a full review by a medical examiner.
 At this time, though, no final reports have been completed.

 --